We believe that a Scout should receive recognition for his achievements.

 You will be meeting regularly with the Scoutmaster to discuss your activity in the troop and your understanding and practice of the ideals of Scouting.
 This Scoutmaster conference is also used to discuss your goals and accomplishments and is required for each rank advancement.

 You do not have to wait until you have completed the requirements for a rank in order to ask for a Scoutmaster conference.
 You may talk with the Scoutmaster at any time that is convenient to both of you.
-However, for a Scoutmaster conference to count toward rank advancement it must take place after all other requirements are complete and before the Board of Review.
-At this required conference the Scoutmaster will also help you determine whether or not you are ready to go before the Board of Review.
+The Scoutmaster conference DOES NOT need to take place after all other requirements are complete and before the Board of Review.

-After this Scoutmaster conference, you should arrange for your Board of Review following the procedures your troop has established.
+Pnce you have completed all of the requirements for the rank, following the procedures your troop has established.
 Boards of Review for all ranks except Eagle Scout, are normally held once a month, and are composed of three to six registered members of the troop committee.
 (Eagle Scout Boards of Review are arranged through your Council or District Advancement Committee and can have other members.)
 The Board of Review may not include the Scoutmaster, Assistant Scoutmasters, or your family members.

 The purpose of the Board of Review is not to retest you but rather to ensure that you have completed all of the requirements, to determine the quality of your troop experience, and to encourage you to advance toward the next rank.
 (Sometimes you will meet a Board of Review even when you are not ready for the next rank, in order to check your progress and to see how things are going for you in the troop and in your patrol.
 The troop Advancement Chairman may schedule you for such a Board of Review when (s)he feels that an extended period has passed since your last Board of Review.)